nicksstapleton/blog/_posts/2022-10-12-logos-10-review-live-in-the-word.md

 ### 📝 Notes and Highlighting

 How many times have you marked up a book and want to remember something for a future sermon or Bible study?
+If you are in seminary, wouldn't it be nice to access your class notes from your gospels class in Logos?
+You can even anchor your notes to specific passages so that when you are reading that passage in your Bible, your note will show up alongside it.

-When your books are in Logos, you can easily search and tag your highlights to call upon them down the road.
+In Logos, you can easily search and tag your book highlights to call upon them down the road.
 I also love having all my seminary class notes in one place.
 All tagged and searchable.

 ### 🚀 Speed: Do Everything Faster